NordicSemiconductor/lwm2m-types-js/README.md

 # LWM2M-JSONShcema
-LWM2M protocol From XML to JSON Schema
+LWM2M protocol from XML to JSON Schema